restorecommerce/chassis-srv/README.md

 #### Config

 Each configured endpoint specifies which transport to use, to provide an endpoint.
-Every transport, specified in the endpoint's section, needs to be listed in the ``transports`` with it's configuration.
+Configuration for specified endpoints goes into the ``transports`` section.

 ```json
 {